Tejas1620/LandingPage-03/README.md

 1. Replace the content in `index.html` with your own text, images, and links.

-2. Modify the styles in `styles/main.css` to match the design elements and layout from the Dribbble shot.
+2. Modify the styles in `style.css` to match the design elements and layout from the Dribbble shot.

 3. You can add additional CSS files if necessary for specific components or sections.